nicholasadamou/v3/README.md

 Please also note that I did not build this site with the intention of it being a starter theme, so if you have questions about implementation, please refer to the [SvelteKit docs](https://kit.svelte.dev/docs).

+Please review the [license](LICENSE), do not copy it directly, remove all of my personal information (images, projects, etc.) and change the styling and colors to match your personal brand.
+You are free to use this code as inspiration or learning reference but this is not a template.

 ### TL;DR

 Yes, you can fork this repo.
 Please give me proper credit by linking back to [nicholasadamou.com](https://nicholasadamou.com).
 Thanks!